Please have a look at the videos below on shared reading that may be helpful as you are planning your learning experiences.

 What is shared reading?

-Shared reading is a major stage of our Responsive Literacy Framework.
+Shared reading is a major stage of the Workshop Model.
 It is a form of instruction where teachers and students engage in an enlarged version of a text that provides opportunities for our learners to expand their reading competencies.
 The primary goal is for the students to enjoy the text, think about meaning and continue to build their individual reading processes.

 Why shared reading?